Skip to main content Skip to main navigation

 • Online invoicing has many benefits

-Why do I need a good sole trader invoice template?
+Why does my sole trader business need a good invoice template?

-Some notable innovations have started life written on a napkin, including (according to legend) the structure of Oprah’s media empire, the font for all credit card numbers, and the script for the movie ‘A few good men’.
-But that doesn’t mean your business can get away with casual paperwork that looks like it’s been written on the back of a napkin.
+Some notable innovations have started life written on a napkin, including (according to legend) the structure of Oprah Winfrey’s media empire, the font for all credit card numbers, and the script for the movie ‘A Few Good Men'.
+But that doesn't mean your business can get away with casual paperwork that looks like it's been written on the back of a napkin.

-As a sole trader, you are your business, and everything associated with your business is a reflection on you – and the way you operate.
-An amateur-looking business card makes your business look amateur too, however professional it really is.
-And the same goes for all your stationery – including your invoices.
+As a sole trader, you are your business, and everything associated with your business is a reflection of you and the way you operate.
+An amateur-looking business card makes your business look amateur too, and the same goes for all your stationery – including your invoices.

-That’s one reason not to compromise on your invoice template design.
+That's one reason not to compromise on your sole trader invoice template design.

 What information should be on a sole trader invoice template?

-• The words ‘Tax invoice’ (or similar) if you are charging GST
+• The words ‘Tax invoice’ (or similar) if you are charging Goods and Services Tax (GST)

-• Space for your business and/or trading name
+• Space for your business name and/or trading name

-• A table to add the quantity and description of the goods or services provided
+• The quantity and description of the goods or services provided

 • The date the invoice was issued

-• The GST amount(s) either for each line item or as a whole.
+• The GST amount, either for each line item or as a whole.

 If you’re just starting up a business and are not sure if you need to register for GST, our Business basics for sole traders article may help.